alexnorell/website/content/post/2024-ski-season/index.md

 #### Week 5

+Colorado skiing is great when you're not doing the I70 commute to and from Denver.
+Steamboat was a lot of fun to show Mariah and spending more time in Aspen was fun as well.
+There is a reason why it is cheaper to go to Europe than Colorado for a ski vacation though.
+Spending time in these flagship properties makes me appreiciate the more laid-back California resorts.

 {{< expandable-box title="February 12 - Steamboat, CO" vert="9,314ft" >}}
 First Official day of unemployment and the start of the Colorado part of our trip.
 This was a recovery day from our big day yesterday and we were only on the mountain for 2 hours.
 {{< /expandable-box >}}